smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid Identity.md

 Directions: With all participants at your table, respond to the following questions on a flip chart:

-*Architecting a Hybrid Identity solution*
+*Architecting a hybrid identity solution*

 Using the features of Azure Active Directory and the requirements from the customer, design a Hybrid Idenitity solution.